ory/meta/templates/repository/common/CONTRIBUTING.md

 Please note: We take ORY {{Project}}'s security and our users' trust very seriously.
-If you believe you have found a security issue in ORY {{Project}}, please responsibly disclose by contacting us at hi@ory.sh.
+If you believe you have found a security issue in ORY {{Project}}, please responsibly disclose by contacting us at office@ory.sh.

 First: if you're unsure or afraid of anything, just ask or submit the issue or pull request anyways.
 You won't be yelled at for giving it your best effort.
 The